jonathanhogg/flitter/docs/canvas3d.md

 they render in a sane way: flat sides are uniformly flat and curved sides have interpolated normals that ensure they render smoothly.

-You can *probably* assume that any external model you load is designed sensibly, but there are a couple of model shading controls that can be used to force specific shading behaviour by generating a new, derived model.
+You can *probably* assume that any external model you load is designed similarly, but there are a few model shading controls that can be used to force specific shading behaviour by generating a new, derived model.
+As with all models, the results of these operations are cached.

 `flat=` [ `true` | `false` ]
 : Setting `flat=true` will generate a new model with *all* faces disconnected so